-The Trust is the admissions authority for the school and is therefore responsible for determining and implementing the admission arrangements for the school each year in accordance with the School Admissions Code (the 'Code') and other legislation.
-The Inclusive Multi Academy Trust continues to use the services of Hertfordshire County Council (HCC) to administer some admission services.
+The Trust is the admissions authority for each school in the Trust and is therefore responsible for determining and implementing the admission arrangements in accordance with the School Admissions Code (the 'Code') and other legislation.
+The Inclusive Multi Academy Trust uses the services of Hertfordshire County Council (HCC) to administer its admission services.

-The schools published admission number will be 60.
+Each schools published admission number will be 60.
 Applications for places in Reception should be made on the Hertfordshire County Councils Common Application Form.
-This is accessible on the Local Authority's website and must be submitted in accordance with the Local Authority's published deadlines for applications, namely Tuesday 15th January 2019.
+This is accessible on the Local Authority's website and must be submitted in accordance with the Local Authority's published deadlines for applications, namely Friday 15th 2021.
 Late applications will be accepted but will not be considered until all applications received on or before the application deadline have been processed, which will reduce the chance of achieving a place for the child.